 Burnisher: A round or triangular steel rod with a handle that is used to produce the hooked cutting edge on a cabinet scraper.

 Cabinet carcase: The box-like component that is fitted with drawers, shelves, and/or doors in cabinet construction.

 Centerline: A layout line drawn at the center of the thickness, width, or length of a workpiece and sometimes marked with the CL symbol.
 Typically, the centerline marking is used without an accompanying dimensional measurement.

 Chamfer: The edge of a board that has been beveled at an angle.

 Checks: Splits running along the grain in wood that occur most frequently in end grain.

-Chip-out: Splinters of wood that break away from a workpiece during a cutting or shaping process, shown right.
+Chip-out: Splinters of wood that break away from a workpiece during a cutting or shaping process, shown below.
 Combat chip-out by using sharp blades and bits, backer boards, and slower feed rates.

 Clamp blocks: Wedge-shaped blocks temporarily spot-glued to workpieces so that the parts can be clamped together for gluing.